 Easily the most ambitious phase of the assessment process, an organization should be able to make its case as to why it should and/or can engage volunteers.
 To effectively do this, they should answer a number of exploratory questions, including:

-Also, there are a number of free online resources and tools for guiding this self-assessment, including:
+There are a number of free online resources and tools for guiding this self-assessment, including:

 Once the initial questions have been probed, it is important to engage the rest of the organization's staff in the dialogue.
 This will ensure not only that staff have been included in the process but that the volunteer program is planned with a real understanding of areas where training for staff may be needed.
 Similarly, these conversations speak to the organizational culture and whether it is an appropriate environment for volunteers.

-According to the Wales Council for Voluntary Action (Word document), a volunteer organization in the United Kingdom, there are several key areas that need to be explored with staff members.
+According to the Wales Council for Voluntary Action, a volunteer organization in the United Kingdom, there are several key areas that need to be explored with staff members.
 First, one should discuss the different levels of experience staff members have with volunteers, including supervisory experience, working side-by-side with volunteers, and whether or not they volunteer themselves.
 Second, the comfort level of staff members in working with volunteers can be explored by asking if staff members feel there are certain jobs that are inappropriate for volunteers as well as training areas that would be necessary before volunteers come onboard.
 Finally, the WCVA suggests a frank conversation regarding any concerns staff members might have about including volunteers; for example, asking if "there [are] worries about loss of staff jobs?"

 Beyond exploring the concerns and experiences of staff members towards volunteers, there is the additional question of assessing need.
 Discussing volunteer program planning with staff members is an opportunity to find out what their volunteer needs are, what meaningful volunteer opportunities exist in their area, and what kind of management support they can offer.